adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 ### Preparing the release on `next`

 1. Update the project manifest: `julia --project=$PWD -e 'using Pkg; Pkg.update()'`.
-2. Verify that any tests are passing locally (or debug failures/errors, separate commits).
+2. Run [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) on the entire `src/` tree.
-3. Update the documentation files, including `docs/make.jl` if necessary.
+3. Verify that any tests are passing locally (or debug failures/errors, separate commits).
-4. Update `docs/src/changelog.md` with an `Unreleased <date>` section (concise list of changes).
+4. Update the documentation files, including `docs/make.jl` (although it can't be tested until the new version is registered).
-5. If the changelog is larger than 1MB, split off a `changelog-<version_range>.md` for old versions.
+5. Update `docs/src/changelog.md` with an `Unreleased` section (concise list of changes).
-6. Run [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) on the entire `src/` tree.
+6. If the changelog is larger than 1MB, split off a `changelog-<version_range>.md` for old versions.
 7. Commit the changes to `next` with a message like `Prepare release v<version>`.
 8. **Don't add a tag!** Releases must only be tagged after registration on `main`.
 9. Push `next` to all remotes.